 - Personal recognizance.
 This means the court will release a defendant from jail on their word or promise to appear on their scheduled day and time in court.

-- After posting cash bail.
+- Posting cash bail.
 If the bail magistrate has decided that the defendant may not appear in court on their scheduled court date, they may determine whether or not a cash bail would make the defendant more likely to appear in court in the future.

 Every court case is unique.
 Whether or not the court releases a defendant on personal recognizance or cash bail depends on many factors.

-What are the determining factors for setting bail?
+What are the deciding factors for setting bail?

 Each bail depends on the unique situation.
 When setting bail, the bail magistrate considers the type of crime the defendant is accused of committing and the potential penalty, or sentence, for that crime.
-The bail magistrate will also determine if the defendant:
+The bail magistrate will also decide if the defendant:

 - Has a Board of Probation (BOP) record or other criminal records

-- Has a history of defaults — in other words, if the defendant has a history of not showing up when they’re supposed to be at court
+- Has a history of defaults (a history of not showing up to court when they’re supposed to)

-The bail magistrate will also take into account whether or not the defendant is:
+The bail magistrate will also consider whether or not:

-- On probation or parole, or has other open cases
+- The defendant is on probation or parole, or has other open cases

-- From the area or has family in the area
+- The defendant is from the area or has family in the area

-All these factors are in addition to determining whether or not a defendant is likely to come to court on their court date.
+All these factors are considered in addition to deciding whether or not a defendant is likely to come to court on their court date.

 What happens if cash bail is set?

-The defendant or the defendant’s surety must pay that amount to the bail magistrate before they’re released from jail.
-A surety is a person who posts (pays) the bail on the defendant’s behalf, usually a family member or friend.
+The defendant or the defendant’s surety must pay that full amount in cash to the bail magistrate before they’re released from jail.
+A surety is a person who posts (pays) the bail on the defendant’s behalf, usually a defendant’s family member or friend.
 Usually the defendant will call a family member or friend if they want to ask them to post the bail on their behalf.

-The bail magistrate turns that bail over to the court, which holds the bail money until the case has been completed.
-If the defendant doesn’t appear for a court date, the judge may order the bail be forfeited, meaning that the defendant loses their right to get the bail back at the end of the case.
+The bail magistrate turns that bail over to the court, which holds the bail money until the case is over.
+If the defendant doesn’t show up for a court date, the judge may order to forfeit the bail, which means that the defendant loses their right to get the bail back at the end of the case.

-The bail magistrate also collects a statutory fee of $40 from the defendant when they’re released from jail.
+The bail magistrate also collects a $40 statutory fee from the defendant when they’re released from jail.